Thexgamelord/HeHeSPY/README.md

 # HeHeSPY

-*edit: this was all made by one person so if it is bad then sorry 🤣*
+*edit: this was all made by one person so if it is bad then sorry 🤣* <br>
+edit again: **⚠⚠ Not all services are working yet, and im the only one working on this so you will have to use another open source gamespy server for all besides the GPCM and GPSP server, until i possibly find out how to make those servers ⚠⚠**
 <br>
 <br>
 <br>